rasmuskl/ReSharperCourse/README.md

 # ReSharper Course Material

+**For an updated version of the course using dotnetcore, Visual Studio 2017 and ReSharper 2018 - please see [asos-alitoalvarez's fork](https://github.com/asos-alitoalvarez/ReSharperCourse).**

 This is my basic ReSharper (http://www.jetbrains.com/resharper/) course material developed in 2012 - based on ReSharper 6.1, although a lot of the material is still relevant.

 It should provide enough content for 4 to 6 hours of entertainment.
 The course focuses on progressivly harder exercises and hands-on experience over a lot of talk.